Minajab/AppliedAI_EmotionDetection/README.md

   ## Follow below steps for cleaning and processing your images:
+    1. Use `python -m venv venv` to create a virtual environment called venv.
+    2. Use `source venv/bin/activate` to activate the virtual environment.
+    3. Use `pip install -r requirements.txt` to install all needed Python packages.
-    1. Download the original data from the dataset folder.
+    4. Download the original data from [https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing](https://drive.google.com/drive/folders/1-O9mxlY-pK7YS0uhr4juOBKvFHw5oN1C?usp=sharing) and place it in the Raw_Data directory.
 It serves as input for the clearance code.
-    2. Download the "haarcascade_frontalface_alt.xml" file, which can be found in the dependencies folder.
-    3. Find "clearance.py" file in the preprocessing_code folder.
+    5. Change directory to Python_Code.
+Run `python Clearance.py`.
 You'll notice that the main function calls all other processing and cleaning functions in a
     specific order.
-    4. There are two lines that require manual changes.
-First, in the main function, modify the "input_directory" to point to the data folder, which contains four subfolders with images representing four emotional classes.
-Second, in the "deleting_background" function, update the directory of the CascadeClassifier to the directory of the file "haarcascade_frontalface_alt.xml."
-    5. Ultimately, the data file will contain the cleared data, as the processed and cleaned images have been overwritten in their original directories.
+    6. Ultimately, the Dataset directory will contain the cleaned and preprocessed dataset.

 ## Visualization